steadylearner/react-easy-markdown/README.md

 // If you have problem with TypeScript .ts file,
 // you should find how to enable it in your webpack configuration
-// and contribute it to this respository.
+// and would contribute the file to this respository.
 ```

 ## Version Specific